wodby/docs/1.0/docs/stacks/matomo/index.md

 This changelog is for Matomo stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/matomo/releases).

+### 0.15.0

+- 🚨 This update requires server infrastructure at least 5.9.0
+- ⬆️ Matomo 4.9.0
+- 🏔 Alpine Linux updated to 3.15

 ### 0.14.3

 🏔 Security updates for base OS Alpine Linux